stackabletech/docker-images/.github/ISSUE_TEMPLATE/update-product-trino.md

 - [ ] Check other operators (getting_started / kuttl / supported-versions) for usage of the versions.
 Add the PR(s) to the list below.
 - [ ] Maybe update versions in `tests/templates/kuttl/opa-authorization/check-opa.py.j2` (if tests fail)
 - [ ] Update the version in demos.
 Add the PR(s) to the list below.
+- [ ] Update versions used in the documentation repository

 ### trino-cli